 Symptoms of Psoriasis

 - Dryness: When your skin appears to be extremely dry, psoriasis may be the reason.
-Also, you may notice that your super sensitivity, in turn, may lead to easy bleeding even on minor scratch.
+Also, you may notice that your super sensitivity, in turn, may lead to easy bleeding even on minor scratches.

 - Abnormal Nails: If your nails turn to become thick, rutted or corrugated, consult a physician as it could be due to psoriasis.